-The Group's environmental, health and safety (EHS) guidelines define procedures and responsibilities for predicting, preventing and observing exceptional events and situations causing possible harm.
+The Group's environmental, occupational health and occupational safety (EHS) guidelines define procedures and responsibilities for predicting, preventing and identifying deviations and exceptional situations causing possible harm.
 In addition, the guidelines define how to identify, assess, deal with and manage the risks of these situations.
 Management of EHS matters is monitored through annual internal audits.
-Operations are continuously being improved by identifying development objectives.
-Sustainability issues, including the management of EHS risks, are also part of our supplier and partner selection and management practices.
+Operations are continuously improved by identifying development objectives.
+The management of sustainability issues, including the management of EHS risks, are also part of our supplier and partner selection and management practices.

-Orion's most significant environmental impacts relate to consumption of raw materials, energy and water; emissions into the air and wastewater; and the amounts of waste arising from the operations.
-Annual development measures are defined for impacted areas, and the progress of these measures is monitored among other things by measuring emissions, monitoring the amount of waste and compiling statistics on the use of resources.
-All of the Group's production plants are in Finland, and the manufacturing plants have the valid environmental permits required for operations.
+Orion's most significant environmental impacts arise in the consumption of raw materials, energy and water; emissions into the air and wastewater; and waste volumes arising from the operations.
+Annual development measures are defined for impacted areas, and the progress of these measures is monitored among other things by measuring emissions, waste volumes and resource use.
+All Group's production plants have the valid environmental permits required for operations.

-The Company's objective is to improve safety at work, keeping in mind that potential safety incidents and injuries are among the key social and personnel risks.
-The Company works continuously to prevent safety incidents and injuries and to further develop safety culture, for example through comprehensive training, regular audits and by encouraging people to make observations that promote safety.
+The Company's objective is to improve safety at work, keeping in mind that incidents and accidents are among the key social and human resources risks.
+The Company works continuously to prevent safety incidents and accidents and to further promote a safety culture, for example through comprehensive training, regular audits and by encouraging people to make safety observations.

-One of the typical impacts associated with the environment, social matters and personnel risks would be a damage to the Company's reputation.
+Risks associated with the environment, social issues and personnel can typically lead to damage to the Company's reputation.
 Besides risk management, the Company communicates in a way that is reliable, transparent, comprehensive and timely to avoid reputational risk.
-Systematic communication on both positive and negative matters also enables proactive management and learning from incidents, if they would occur.
+Systematic communication on both positive and negative matters also makes predictive action and learning from incidents possible.

-8.2.3.2.8 Risks associated with the COVID-19 pandemic
+8.2.3.2.8 Risks associated with the prolonged COVID-19 pandemic